-It is critical that there be a governmental body with clearly designated authority to manage the bus system.
-This is generally a responsibility of a municipal Department of Transport or a public authority established to manage the public transport system.
-In the developing world, and in smaller cities, often these government authorities have limited administrative capacity that must be built over time.
-Any government transport department with clear legal authority over the bus system can do it.
-In many cases, the transport agency's role until now may have been limited to issuing route licenses in exchange for a fee.
-Changing the way a department plays this role is often difficult and requires the intervention of the Mayor, often facilitated by hiring outside consultants to help manage a tender and sign a good contract to hire good bus operators.
-This department will need to learn some new skills.
-It also will need to take more responsibility for planning the needed services, hiring good companies, and supervising compliance with operating contracts.
+It is critical to have a governmental body with clearly designated authority to manage the bus system.
+This is generally a responsibility of a municipal department of transport or a public authority established to manage the public transport system.
+In the developing world, and in smaller cities, these government authorities often have limited administrative capacity that must be built over time.
+Any government transport department with clear legal authority over the bus system can grow into the role of managing the bus system.
+In many cases, the transport agency's prior role may have been limited to issuing route licenses in exchange for a fee.
+Changing the way a department plays this role is often difficult and requires the intervention of the mayor, often facilitated by hiring outside consultants to help manage a tender and sign a good contract with good bus operators.
+The responsible department will need to learn some new skills.
+It also will need to take more responsibility for planning the needed services, hiring qualified operators, and supervising compliance with operating contracts.
 Once good private bus operators have been hired, the administration is responsible for making sure that the companies comply with the contract.